Signs and Symptoms

 Recurrent Otitis Media (Recurrent Ear Infections)

-It is defined as more than 3 acute episodes of an ear infection within 6 months or more than 4 acute episodes in 12 months.
+recurrent otitis media is defined as more than 3 acute episodes of an ear infection within 6 months or more than 4 acute episodes in 12 months.
 Symptoms of recurrent ear infections include blockage of the ear, hearing loss, issues with balance, ear pain, headaches, fever, and sleepiness.
+Symptoms may affect multiple parts of the […]

 Read more